nwuAI/NoiseSAM/README.md

-# Cross Prompting Consistency with Segment Anything Model for Semi-supervised Medical Image Segmentation (MICCAI 2024)
+# NoiseSAM: Robust Semi-Supervised Medical Image Segmentation by Teaching SAM with Noise

 ### Introduction

-We provide the codes for Noise-SAM on the ACDC Dataset here.
+We provide the codes for NoiseSAM here.

 ### Requirements
 Please see requirements.txt

 ### Usage

+Using the ACDC dataset as an example, the process for other datasets like BUSI and Synapse is similar.

 1. Data preparation:

    Please download the preprocessed dataset provided by https://github.com/HiLab-git/SSL4MIS/ first and put them into the diretory "/data/ACDC/".